MSadek90/Manual-Testing/README.md

 # Guru99 Banking Project - GTPL Bank

-This is the `readme.md` file for the Guru99 Banking Project Software Requirements Specification.

 ## Introduction
 The Guru99 Bank project aims to provide a net banking facility to its customers.
 This release will have limited features, and new functionalities will be added over time.